abentele/Erbele/README.md

 # Erbele

-This is a fork of Fraise, providing the missing support for macOS Sierra (10.12).
+Erbele is based on Fraise, providing the missing support for macOS Sierra (10.12).
-Forked in 2016 from a github repository discontinued long ago, my main interest is to keep the popular app alive.
+Forked in 2016 from the Fraise github repository which was discontinued years ago, my main interest is to keep the popular app alive.

 **See why I [changed the name from "Fraise" to "Erbele"](https://github.com/abentele/Erbele/wiki/Changed-the-name-from-%22Fraise%22-to-%22Erbele%22)** - I would appreciate if all supporters of my project would add a star to my new project on github.